 Welcome to the web site of HMS Coventry (D118).
 This site is dedicated to the memory of those of the crew lost on the 25th of May, 1982 when HMS Coventry was sunk by Argentine aircraft during the Falklands War.
-Latest update: 2017 Reunion photos added (more to come)
+Latest update: 2018 Reunion details added

 A few words from Captain David Hart-Dyke (from an article in the Independent, February 2002):